 - Use small circular motions to gently brush the gumline and teeth.

 - Do not scrub or apply too much pressure to the teeth, as this can damage the gums and tooth enamel.

-- Brush every surface of every tooth, cheek-side, tongue-side, and chewing surfaces.
+- Brush every surface of every tooth, cheek-side, tongue side, and chewing surface.
 Place special emphasis on the surfaces of the back teeth.